 - Redemption orders registered with the UCI Administrator by 15:00 CET ("cut-off time") on a business day ("Order Date") will be processed on the basis of the Net Asset Value calculated for that day after the cut-off time ("Valuation Day").
 Shares may be redeemed at any time up to five (5) Business Days before the end of the Subfund Maturity Date pursuant to the procedure described in Chapter 3.
 "Investing in Luxembourg Selection Fund" of Section II "General Provisions" of the Prospectus. - Redemption fee: no redemption fees. - Compulsory redemption in case of liquidation of the Subfund on the Subfund Maturity Date: In case of liquidation of the Subfund on the Subfund Maturity Date, the Board will compulsorily redeem all outstanding Shares as if investors had submitted a redemption request.
 Upon such compulsory redemption, each investor whose Shares are being redeemed will be entitled to receive the redemption price, less any redemption fee, if any, and other fees to be imposed, in accordance with the Section "Redemption of shares" of the general part of the Prospectus.
-From the day on which such compulsory redemption is effected, the relevant Shareholder shall have no other rights except the right to receive the redemption price, less any redemption fee, if any, and other fees to be imposed and the right to receive any dividends (if any) declared but not yet paid.
+From the day on which such compulsory redemption price, less any redemption fee, if any, and other fees to be imposed and the right to receive the redemption price, less any redemption fee, if any, and other fees to be imposed and the right to receive the redemption price, less any redemption fee, if any, and other fees to be imposed and the right to receive any dividends (if any) declared but not yet paid.